But first, let’s consider why paid marketing is even a thing on Facebook. It used to be free, right?

 Put simply, you shouldn’t use boost a post when you want to quantify and improve your campaigns, or when you want to drive people toward conversion.
 Unfortunately, the simplicity of boosting posts comes at the cost of collecting meaningful data and the ability to customize and target the reach of your post.

 The biggest pitfall of relying on boosted posts is the lack of control.
-With boosts you can’t see who you’re reached – you can guess it’s your fans and some of their friends – but you won’t get a clear picture of what they have in common.
+With boost you can’t see who you’re reached – you can guess it’s your fans and some of their friends – but you won’t get a clear picture of what they have in common.
 You can’t target your campaigns toward different actions like raising awareness or selling a product, and you can’t take your audience and compare it to another with different interests to find out which group connects best with your post.

 As a growth marketer, you want to know who you’re talking to.
 You want to split your audience into ad sets to trial several ads at once and use data to see which iteration got the most traction.

-You lose out when using boosts because you can’t push toward a purchase or someone signing up to your website, which really is the end goal.
+You lose out when using boost because you can’t push toward a purchase or someone signing up to your website, which really is the end goal.
 You want them to get off Facebook and onto your site, and for that you need a bigger set of tools.

 Introducing the better alternative: Ads Manager